 Burleigh Court Hotel, Stroud – Review

-My partner and I were heading for Stroud this time, for a night at the Burleigh Court Hotel.
-A sumptuous and elegant Manor House, it was going to be a stay that was worth every minute of the four hour drive to get there.
+This time around, my partner and I were heading for Stroud, and a night at the Burleigh Court Hotel.
+A sumptuous and elegant Manor House, our stay was going to be worth every minute of the four-hour drive to get there.

 “Natural grandeur aplenty”

-On the way down we realised we’d hit the jackpot.
-We’d booked our stay to coincide with an unexpected burst of hot, sunny weather which just enhanced our first impression of Burleigh Court Hotel as we arrived in its grounds.
+After popping the suitcases in the car, and setting off from West Yorkshire, it wasn’t long before we realised we’d hit the jackpot.
+We’d booked our stay to coincide with an unexpected burst of hot, sunny weather which just enhanced our first impression of Burleigh Court Hotel as we pulled up in its grounds.

 The place was striking.
-People were sat outside, enjoying a relaxing drink and looking out on to the stunning views that you get from the beautiful gardens.
-There was a lovely atmosphere, and Burleigh Court itself sat there proudly, looking as resplendent as its surroundings.
+People were sat outside, enjoying a relaxing drink and looking out across the stunning views that you get from the beautiful gardens.
+There was a lovely feeling about the place, and Burleigh Court itself sat there proudly.
+As resplendent as its surroundings.
 Natural grandeur aplenty, and a property that was very obviously well taken care of.
 The air was incredibly fresh, and you could barely hear anything except the birds tweeting.

 My partner and I looked at each other and we were just smiling.
 I can’t remember what we said, but we both had the same feeling about where we were.
-It was the beginning of a stay that was to please all of our senses.
+And it was the beginning of a stay that was going to please all of our senses.

 “Luxury and traditional country chic”

-As we entered the reception area to check in, we ran our eyes around the interiors.
-We were met with a cosy mix between luxury and traditional country chic.
-A boutique feel, and natural with it.
-A small bar to our left, and a lounge in front of us, we’d stepped in to a very tastefully created hotel, which felt as lovely inside as it did outside.
+Checking in at reception, we ran our eyes around the interior.
+We were met with a cosy mix of luxury and traditional country chic and a natural boutique feel.
+A small bar to our left, and a lounge in front of us, we’d stepped into a very tastefully created place.
+It was as lovely on the inside as was on the outside.

-A young, polite, and very cheerful member of the Burleigh Court team greeted us.
-He set the trend for the kind of interaction we’d have with the staff here, with everyone being pleasant and genuine whilst taking care of us during our stay.
+Greeted by a young, polite, and very cheerful member of the Burleigh Court team, he set the tone for the kind of interaction we’d have with the staff here, with everyone being pleasant and genuine whilst taking care of us during our stay.

 He handed my partner and I over to a colleague who checked us in very swiftly, and accompanied us upstairs to our room.
 And what a room we were in for the night.